WojjyGitHub/Final-Assessment/README.md

 - Centered heading in mobile mode (contact and gallery page)

 17/12/23
-- Modified brushstroke and explore text to better suit 470px mobile mode (landing page)
+- Modified brushstroke and explore text to better suit 470px mobile mode (main page)
-- Reduced padding around art-page descriptions to better suit 470px mobile mode (landing page)
+- Reduced padding around art-page descriptions to better suit 470px mobile mode (main page)
 - Added JS so that the modal only opens when the innerWidth of the page is > 470px (gallery page)

 22/12/23